What vaccines are recommended when travelling to Bali?

 - Japanese encephalitis

-See your doctor before you travel to see whether these are required for you.
+See your doctor before you travel to see whether any of these vaccines or preventative medications are required for you.

 Sources & Citations

-6. Centres for Disease Control and Prevention.
+9. Centers for Disease Control and Prevention.
 Travelers Health – Indonesia.
-Available at: https://wwwnc.cdc.gov/travel/destinations/traveler/none/indonesia [accessed 01 April 2020].
+Available at: https://wwwnc.cdc.gov/travel/destinations/traveler/none/indonesia [Accessed 29 April 2020].